LewisResearchGroup/ms-mint/docs/peaklists.md

 # Peaklists
 A peaklist is the protocol that captures how data is going to be extracted from the individual MS-files.
 It is provided as `csv` file and essentially contains the definitions of peaks to be extracted.
-A single peak is defined by five properties that need to be present as headers in the `csv` file.
+A single peak is defined by five properties that need to be present as headers in the `csv` file which will be explained in the following:

 #### peak_label